Resource Center - Health and Wellness

 Montgomery County Recreation's popular Senior Sneaker Program helps adults age 55 and older have access to quality exercise/weight rooms across the county at a very affordable $50 annual membership charge.
 For this low fee, members can use the exercise/weight rooms during regular hours at any of our community recreation centers.

 Many County Recreation Centers offer indoor walking programs that can help get you moving even in the heat of summer and the cold of winter.

 The Vital Living Networker Guide is filled with resources for life enrichment as you plan for retirement and beyond.
 It includes opportunities for life-long learning, volunteering, and recreation.

 During these challenging times as we fight together with the COVID-19 Pandemic.
 Since accurate information about emergency services and resources is essential for the safety and well-being of our members, please check the following resources.

 The Resource Packet for Older Adults During COVID-19

 HHS Aging and Disability Services have produced this outstanding resource package for older adults.
-Among many important contacts and resources, you will find information and benefits for those without internet access, the low income, and uninsured.
+Among many important contacts and resources, you will find information and benefits for those without internet access, the low income, and the uninsured.